BruceEckel/IntroToEffectOrientedProgramming/Why Tags.md

 `constructedBy` checks an object's prototype explicitly, providing a reliable runtime check.

 This strategy would likely impose impractical constraints for most systems.
+Another approach, if you think there is a type tag collision, is to change your type tags or add a second tag.